 Effective October 1, 2008, the City has provided a defined contribution plan and trust known as the City of Dewey City Manager Retirement Plan and Trust (CMO Plan) and is only available to the person holding the position of City Manager.
 The authority for establishing and amending the plan's provisions rests with the City Council.
-Only the employer contributes to the plan.
-Contributions for the year ended June 30, 2023, were \$3,370.
+The employee contributes 4% and the employer contributes 12%.
+Contributions for the year ended June 30, 2024, were \$10,921.